 Balsamic: Resinous, soothing, syrupy, amber, balsam.
 (Found in both Thai and Cambodian Ouds.)

-Note: The species of wood used, the method presoaking (short/long, type of water used, additions to the water), the method of distillation (steam or hydro), the vessel used for the distillation (copper, stainless steel, hybrids, etc.), all alter the scent characteristics of the Oud produced.
+Note: The species of wood used, the method presoaking (short/long, type and quality of the water used, additions to the water), the method of distillation (steam or hydro), the length of distillation and the temperature(s) used, the vessel used for the distillation (copper, stainless steel, hybrids, etc.), all alter the scent characteristics of the Oud produced.
 Oud can easily be ruined by mishandling, or made really special in the hands of a master distiller.

 Labeled AA or A or HQ, his oil are so low priced because most of the Ouds he sells are second distillations.
 I.e. they are produced after the high-end Ouds have already been extracted.
 This makes them quite a bit less concentrated and more perfumey, and notably shorter-lived in the persistence of their scent, but for beginners they provide an affordable start.